eclipsesource/tabris-js/doc/developer-app.md

 That's it.
 Now you may want to have a look at the rest of the documentation and the Tabris.js snippets.
 When you are ready to build, read [Build your app](build.md).

-### Run your app
+### Run your App

-You can test your app on an Android or iOS device (real or emulated) if the following preconditions are met:
+You can test your app on an Android or iOS device if the following preconditions are met:

-* you have the developer app installed on the device
+* you have the Developer App installed on the mobile device
-* you are logged in with your GitHub account
-* your device is connected to the same network as your development machine
+* your mobile device is connected to the same network as your development machine

-After [setting up your Tabris.js project](getting-started.md), navigate to its directory and type `hs` to start the http-server.
-Keep it running as long as you test the application.
+After [setting up your Tabris.js project](getting-started.md), navigate to its directory and type `hs` to start the HTTP-server.
+Keep it running as long as you are testing the application.

-In the URL tab of the developer app, enter:
+In the URL tab of the Developer App, enter:

     http://<development-machine-ip-address>:8080/